 How to Use Your Brand Story to Attract Dream Clients

-Your brand story shouldn’t be just a boring and impersonal account of how your business came about.
-It has the potential to draw your dream audience in and take them from prospects to paying clients.
+Your brand story shouldn’t be just a dull, impersonal account of how your business started.
+When crafted strategically, it can captivate your dream audience and convert them from prospects into loyal clients.

-In fact, storytelling leads to a 30% increase in conversions!
-Only when done right, though!
+In fact, storytelling leads to a 30% increase in conversions - but only when done right.

-I’m Giada Nizzoli, a brand messaging consultant and website copywriter for female entrepreneurs, and I’ll show you how you can do that with your story.
+As a brand messaging consultant and website copywriter for female entrepreneurs, I’ll show you how to create a compelling brand story that truly sells.

-Making it aaaall about yourself – Don’t get me wrong: you do have a place in this narrative (it’s your brand story, after all).
-But if it’s entirely about you, you can’t expect your audience to feel compelled enough to start—and especially keep on’—reading it.
-Businesses with a brand story that’s just about their founder usually include sentences like “I’m so passionate about what I do” and say “we/I” a lot more than they say “you” to talk to their audience
+• Making it aaaall about you – Yes, it’s your story, but your audience should see themselves in it.
+Avoid making it a personal biography.
+Businesses with a brand story that’s just about their founder usually include sentences like “I’m so passionate about what I do” and say “we/I” a lot more than they say “you” to talk to their audience.
+Instead, focus on how your journey connects with your ideal clients’ needs.

-Not keeping it consistent – If your narrative and core message keep changing whenever you talk about your business, you’ll confuse your audience.
-So, they’ll struggle to absorb and remember them.
+• Inconsistency – If your brand story lacks consistency across your website, social media, and marketing materials, it confuses your audience.
+So, they’ll struggle to absorb and remember it.
 A tell-tale sign of this mistake?
-The hero section of your homepage and your social media bios all focus on different aspects and wording
+The hero section of your homepage and your social media bios all focus on different aspects and wording.
+A strong narrative should be clear, cohesive, and instantly recognisable no matter where it appears.

-If any of those sounded a little too familiar, don’t worry: we’re here to fix it!
+If any of these sound a little too familiar, don’t worry - let’s fix them!

-Mind you: I’m most definitely not telling you to craft a fake one!
+Mind you: I’m most definitely not telling you to create a fake one!
 It’s all about shifting your focus and highlighting what actually matters.
 Here’s how.

 Sorry to disappoint: even though it’s your brand story, you’re not the protagonist.
 Your dream client is!